lucianoayres/taco/README.md

 -   🌮 **Automatic text file gathering**: Collects all text files from specified directories and their subdirectories.
 -   📂 **Recursive traversal**: Processes all nested directories.
 -   🚫 **Exclusion of hidden and binary files**: Keeps your output clean by skipping unnecessary files.
+-   📁 **Include specific file types**: Use the `-include-ext` flag to specify which file extensions to include.
 -   📝 **Status messages**: Provides clear progress updates during processing.
 -   🔄 **Append mode**: Prevents accidental overwrites by appending to existing output files.
 -   ✨ **Customizable output**: Specify output file names and directories as needed.